Des Moines Workplace Injury Lawyers

 Why do I need a workplace injury attorney?

-A workplace injury can seriously affect your life.
-After an injury at your workplace, you may have many questions.
+A workplace injury may have a lasting effect on your life and your livelihood.
+Following a workplace injury, you may have questions about the path forward and your legal options.
 How can I pay my medical bills?
 Who is responsible for the damages?
 How long will I be out of work?
 Do I need an attorney?
-As an injured victim in Iowa, you may be legally entitled to compensation that can cover some of the cost that you have incurred through no fault of your own.
-This can include medical bills, physical therapy, lost wages, and short or long-term care.
-Although, it is unlikely that you can get the fair compensation that you deserve without a lawyer to represent you.
+As an injured victim in Iowa, you may be legally entitled to compensation that can cover some of the expenses that have been thrust upon you, through no fault of your own.

 Why Choose LaMarca Law Group, P.C.?

 Employers or insurance companies may not look out for your best interests.
 We will look out for you and get results that you deserve.
-Our workplace injury attorneys are committed to getting our clients the maximum amount of monetary recompense possible.
+Our workplace injury attorneys are committed to getting our clients the maximum amount of compensation for their claim.
 With LaMarca Law Group, P.C. as your advocates, we are ready to fight for you.
-Contact us at (515) 225-2600to get started on your road to recovery.
-Your well-being is our top priority.
+Contact us at (515) 225-2600to help you begin your recovery.

 Workplace Injury Cases We Handle